harness/developer-hub/docs/feature-flags/ff-ccm/using-ff-ccm.md

 ---
 title: Features Flag with Cloud Cost Management Overview
-description: This page discusses using Harness Feature Flags with Cloud Cost Management, how to use it and common FAQs on how it's used.
+description: This page discusses using Harness Feature Flags with Cloud Cost Module, how to use it and common FAQs on how it's used.
 sidebar_position: 10
 ---